Crypto Taxes: How To Beat the IRS Deadline with Koinly

 Calculating the fair market value of any crypto income in USD on the day you received it.

 From here, Koinly will generate your crypto tax report.

 Download your crypto tax report

 Most American taxpayers agree the IRS hasn’t made crypto tax easy to file, but Koinly makes this simple.
-However you prefer to file - whether that’s with a tax app like TurboTax or TaxAct, through your accountant or by post - you can just download the crypto tax report on demand.
+However you prefer to file - whether that’s with a tax app like TurboTax or TaxAct, through your accountant, or by post - you can just download the crypto tax report you need, when you need it.

 File your crypto taxes

 Once you’ve got your crypto tax report, you just need to file your crypto taxes in your preferred manner.

 File with an accountant: give your accountant access to your Koinly account to review your crypto taxes and generate the report you need.
 Need an accountant?
 Find one in our crypto accountant directory.

 File by post: attach your downloaded Form 8949 and Schedule D from Koinly to your Form 1040.
 If you’ve got crypto income, make sure to include your total income from your Complete Tax Report from Koinly on Schedule 1.

 How much do you pay in crypto tax?